 John Notgrass has worked as an historical actor since 2005.
 He delights to share stories from the past to educate and inspire audiences in the present.
-In addition to spending time with his family, John enjoys Euro-style board games and traditional English country and contra dancing.
-John lives in the St. Louis area.

 Feedback from Hosts